jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

   * What you'll probably use most of the time.
   * Can make use of the above geometry types.
   * More importantly, allows us to add custom properties about our geographical information (e.g., location name, pop-up display content).
+* Feature Collection
+  * A collection of features.
+These are stored in a `features` property, which is an array of feature objects.

+Below is an example GeoJSON "feature".
+* **FYI:** The GeoJSON documentation is a great first place to look if you have any questions about syntax.
+* **Also FYI:** GeoJSON coordinates are written in the order of longitude then latitude.
+  * Google Maps, for example, lists them in the reverse order, so keep that in mind when pulling coordinates from elsewhere.

 ```js
 // We're saving a GeoJSON object to a variable.